shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. In Active Directory Administrative Center, create a new organizational unit named **Clusters** in the root of the adatum.com domain.

-1. For creating a new cluster, select the adatum.com domain , select new organizational unit.
-Name the organizational unit as mentioned above.

-1. In Active Directory Administrative Center, move the computer accounts of i20-db-0 and i20-db-1 from the Computers container to the Clusters organizational unit.
+1. In Active Directory Administrative Center, move the computer accounts of i20-db-0 and i20-db-1 from the **Computers** container to the **Clusters** organizational unit.

 1. Within the RDP session to i20-db-0, start a Windows PowerShell ISE session and create a new cluster by running the following:

     ```
-    $nodes = @('i20-ascs-0','i20-ascs-1')
+    $nodes = @('i20-db-0','i20-db-1')

-    New-Cluster -Name az12003b-ascs-cl0 -Node $nodes -NoStorage -StaticAddress 10.0.1.16
+    New-Cluster -Name az12003b-db-cl0 -Node $nodes -NoStorage -StaticAddress 10.0.1.15
     ```

-1. Within the RDP session to **i20-db-0.adatum.com**, switch to the **Active Directory Administrative Center** console.
+1. Within the RDP session to i20-db-0.adatum.com, switch to the **Active Directory Administrative Center** console.

 1. In Active Directory Administrative Center, navigate to the **Clusters** organizational unit and display its **Properties** window.